Dreaming & Opportunities

 Clients interested in the program should contact their Benefits & Assistance Case Manager.

 The Holiday Hamper program provides people living with HIV/AIDS with a special hamper of high quality food items, personal care products and other gifts in order that they may participate in the spirit of the season.
 For many, it is their only opportunity to receive a gift.
 Holiday Hampers serve to lift the clients’ spirits and to maintain their nutritional intake.
 All clients are welcome to receive a Holiday Hamper and attend the Holiday Dinner and Show.
 Information about Hamper distribution is available in November.

 PWA thanks our long standing partners that help make this program possible:

 The Holiday Dinner and Show provides a festive meal and live entertainment to clients of PWA.
 The Holiday Dinner and Show celebrates the joy of the season by providing a fun environment and a nutritious meal.
 There is a special emphasis on including homebound clients, who are especially socially isolated due to health and mobility challenges.
 The Holiday Dinner and Show usually takes place within the first two weeks of December.
 All clients are welcome to attend the Holiday Dinner & Show and receive a Holiday Hamper.
 Information about Holiday Dinner and Show is available in November.

 Pets bring joy and comfort to their owners, and can be an especially valuable companion to people living with HIV/AIDS.
 The Pet Program offers help to people living with HIV/AIDS who need assistance in caring for their cat or dog.
 In addition to supplying pet food through the Essentials Market, PWA offers access to yearly check ups, vaccines and neutering or spaying at reduced rates through seven downtown veterinarians.
-More information about the program can be obtained from the PWA Reception or through the Holistic Engagement Coordinator.
+More information about the program can be obtained from the PWA Reception or through the Therapeutic Care Coordinator.